 In 2008, mother, father and the child moved in with mother’s brother.
 Father moved out in mid-March, and a new boyfriend moved in.
 A few weeks later, the occupants were evicted.

-At the hearing, the juvenile court found the child dependent as to mother.
+At the hearing, the juvenile court found the child dependent as to the mother.
 The court issued a preliminary protective order placing the child in the legal custody of ADES and the physical custody of mother’s mother (grandmother).

 On April 28, 2008, the juvenile court held a dependency hearing regarding father.
 He admitted that he might not be the child’s biological father.
-However, he argued that he was the child’s legal father because of the acknowledgement of paternity.
+However, he argued that he was the child’s legal father because of the acknowledgment of paternity.
 Father asked for a lot of visitation with the child.
 He also participated in parent aide services, substance abuse assessment/treatment, and substance abuse testing.

 At the hearing, the parties discussed changing physical custody of the child to father or mother.
 The juvenile court scheduled a hearing on changing the physical custody of the child.

 The juvenile court granted mother’s Rule 60(c) request for relief from the presumption of paternity.
-It denied ADES’s motion for change of custody to father.
+It denied ADES’s motion for change of custody to the father.
 Mother’s Rule 60(c) motion was not filed until August 1, 2008.
 However, the court ruled it timely because the contention that father was not the father was raised at earlier hearings.